IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have trouble with Dirac.
 This balancing on the dizzying path between genius and madness is awful.”

+>“It's not that I'm so smart, it's just that I stay with problems longer.”
+[Source not found]

 >“I have learned something else from the theory of gravitation: no collection of empirical facts however comprehensive can ever lead to the formulation of such complicated equations [...]
 Equations of such complexity as are the equations of the gravitational field can be found only through the discovery of a logically simple mathematical condition that determines the equations completely or [at least] almost completely.
 Once one has those sufficiently strong formal conditions, one requires only little knowledge of facts for thesetting up of a theory; in the case of the equations of gravitation it is the four- dimensionality and the symmetric tensor as expression for the structure of space which together with the invariance concerning the continuous transformation group, determine the equations almost completely.”

 >“The **supreme task** of the physicist is to arrive at those universal elementary laws from which the cosmos can be built up by pure deduction.
 There is no logical path to these laws; only intuition, resting on sympathetic understanding of experience, can reach them.
 In this methodological uncertainty, one might suppose that there were any number of possible systems of theoretical physics all equally well justified; and this opinion is no doubt correct, theoretically.
 But the development of physics has shown that at any given moment, out of all conceivable constructions, a **single one has always proved itself decidedly superior** to all the rest.”